DamianZaremba/damianzaremba.co.uk/content/_posts/2010-04-17-why-i-love-python.markdown

 Here are some quick example that all took less than 10mins to write:

-SMTP proxy to allow you to connect to a server via the specified port and it be silently forwarded to another server on another port!
-(Note it's a bad idea to use localhost as it will make you an open proxy)
+SMTP proxy to allow you to connect to a server via the specified port and have it silently forwarded to another server on another port!
+(Note: it's a bad idea to use localhost as it will make you an open proxy)
 {% highlight python %}
 #!/usr/bin/python
 '''